 Both Paxlovid and molnupiravir pills can interact with other medications a person is taking and cause a severe reaction.

-NIH has posted a list of medications that may interact with Paxlovid.
+The National Institutes of Health has posted a list of medications that may interact with Paxlovid.
 The list includes salmeterol, which is a long-acting beta2-agonist (LABA) medication used to treat asthma and COPD.
 Salmeterol taken with Paxlovid may cause cardiac risks.
 Paxlovid can also interact with medications such as statins, blood thinners and some antidepressants.

 It’s important to tell your doctor all of the medications you’re taking and whether any of them will interact with the COVID-19 pill.
 The doctor may withhold the COVID-19 pill and/or prescribe an alternative COVID-19 therapy.